va loan network white logo

 New York State Homes and Community Renewal – Affordable Housing Program

-This state program offers affordable housing options to veterans in Buffalo.
+This state program offers affordable housing options to Veterans in Buffalo.
 Veterans can access homebuyer assistance, including down payment and closing cost assistance, as well as support services to ease the homebuying process.

 Visit New York State Homes and Community Renewal.